ashishgopal1414/Dataset-Explorer-Streamlit-App/README.md

 # Installation

-goto the directory of app.py
+In Terminal goto the directory of app.py